Heath Miller: 2014 season

 On March 5, 2014, the Pittsburgh Steelers restructured Miller's contract to reduce the cost of his contract towards their salary cap.
 He was scheduled to cost the Steelers $9.2 million towards the cap but it was reduced to $6.5 million, with Miller earning $1.02 million in 2014.
 The Steelers also agreed to pay Miller $4.5 million for the remaining two years.
 On September 28, 2014, Miller caught a season-high ten passes for 85 receiving yards and scored on an eight-yard touchdown reception, marking his first touchdown of the season, during a 27–24 loss to the Tampa Bay Buccaneers.
 During Week 8, he made seven receptions for a season-high 112 yards and caught an 11-yard touchdown pass from Ben Roethlisberger, as the Steelers routed the Indianapolis Colts, 51–34.
 He also caught his 500th career reception during the game.
 He finished the 2014 season with 66 receptions for 761 receiving yards and three touchdowns in 16 starts.

 The Pittsburgh Steelers finished the season first in the AFC North with an 11–5 record.
-On January 3, 2015, Miller caught six passes for 76 yards in a 30–17 AFC Wildcard loss to the Baltimore Ravens.
+On January 3, 2015, Miller caught six passes for 76 yards in a 30–17 AFC Wild Card Round loss to the Baltimore Ravens.